rfleao/rfleao/README.md

-# Hello Everyone!

 ### Welcome to my profile page!

-- I'm Freelancer Fullstack Developer.

-- I'm a Portuguese native speaker, and fluent in English.
+- Fullstack Developer and Portuguese native speaker, fluent in English, French, and German.

-- I worked for 10 years in public service in the area of information technology, more precisely in project management.
-I was also able to obtain knowledge in programming in Java, PHP, and Python languages, in addition to databases such as MySQL.
+- Worked for 10 years in public service in project management for the areas of public health and social service.

-- Currently, I develop projects as a Freelancer.

-- I'm methodical, agile, and perfectionist, besides being curious, always keeping myself updated.
+- Currently developing social projects.

-- I have a solid background in mathematics, logic, and algorithms.
+- Solid background in mathematics, logic, and algorithms.
+- Interested in climate change, environment, sustainability, mental health, human rights, public policies, child protection, poverty reduction, firearms control and reduction, food safety, animal protection, vegan food, and volunteer work.
+- Chess Player.

 ### Contact and Social Info: